- Hunt Family -

 Hunt Heads of Families in 1790/1

 New Hampshire........
 41

-I first found the confusion between Samuel and John Hunt explained in Mitchell's work: An Evaluation of the Consuelo Furman Manuscript (1955) on Ralph Hunt of Long Island.
-Since reading that, I believed John to be the true progenitor, but I had no documented sources -- only the author's evidence.
+His work is impressive!
+I first found the confusion between Samuel and John Hunt explained in Mitchell's An Evaluation of the Consuelo Furman Manuscript (1955) on Ralph Hunt of Long Island.
+Since reading that, I believed John to be my true progenitor, but I had no documented sources -- only the author's evidence.
 Now I am happy to present sources and where they are found.

 Ralph Hunt's will is recorded at the Hall of Records, New York, Liber 1-2.

 Samuel's first will is on file in New Jersey - New Jersey Wills, Vol. 1, page 248.